Kanabu1/Explainable-Fake-News-Detection/README.md

 #### How BERT Works in this Project
 Adapted BERT to do more than just read statements.It reads Metadata as well.

-A. The Input
+##### A. The Input

 Standard BERT models just take a sentence.The model takes a composite string.The input looks like this:

-"[CLS] Barack Obama (Democrat) stated in Campaign Speech: We have cut taxes...
+* "[CLS] Barack Obama (Democrat) stated in Campaign Speech: We have cut taxes...
 [SEP]"

-[CLS] Token: (Classification) Added at the start.
+* [CLS] Token: (Classification) Added at the start.
 This special token acts as a "bucket" that collects the mathematical meaning of the entire sequence.

-[SEP] Token: (Separator) Tells BERT where the input ends.
+* [SEP] Token: (Separator) Tells BERT where the input ends.

 By putting the Speaker and Party inside the text string, BERT's self-attention mechanism learns relationships like:

-"If Speaker X says Y, it is usually False."
+* "If Speaker X says Y, it is usually False."

-"If Topic Z is discussed in a 'Facebook Post', it has a higher probability of being Fake."
+* "If Topic Z is discussed in a 'Facebook Post', it has a higher probability of being Fake."

-B.Binary Classification
+#### B.Binary Classification

-The model used is the bert-base-uncased with a Binary Classification Head.
+* The model used is the bert-base-uncased with a Binary Classification Head.

-Tokenization:text is broken into "WordPieces"
+* Tokenization:text is broken into "WordPieces"

-Encoding: These pieces are converted into vectors (lists of numbers) of size 768.
+* Encoding: These pieces are converted into vectors (lists of numbers) of size 768.

-Processing: The vectors pass through 12 layers of "Self-Attention," where they update each other based on context.
+* Processing: The vectors pass through 12 layers of "Self-Attention," where they update each other based on context.

-The classification (The Judge):
+#### The classification:

 The model ignores all the word vectors except for the [CLS] vector.